Shared Governance Model

 Education & Professional Development Council

-Assesses educational needs and provides opportunities for growth; incorporates evidence-based practice; identifies and utilizes the best possible resources; oversees clinical ladders; standardizes education.
+Conducts learning needs assessment to assess educational needs, provides opportunities for professional growth; incorporates evidence-based practice; identifies and utilizes the best possible resources; oversees clinical ladders; and sets goals for BSN and certification.

-Formalizes the process of using evidence-based practice; approves and supports research studies; Foster multi-disciplinary collaboration on projects; Foster collaboration with JMU, EMU, etc
+Formalizes the process of using evidence-based practice; approves and supports nursing research studies; fosters multi-disciplinary collaboration on projects; fosters collaboration with JMU and EMU, performs literature reviews to determine best practices, and supports NRP EBP projects.